What you need to know about market timing

-Recall that bull markets became virtually non-existent in the sixth year of the Ronald Reagan administration as well as the eight years of both Bill Clinton and George Bush’s administrations.
+Recall that bull markets became virtually non-existent in the six years of the Ronald Reagan administration and the eight years of both Bill Clinton and George Bush’s administrations.

 However, the Obama/Trump bull market continues to thrive since 2009.
 These notable cycles and analogs indicate one thing; the significant difference between exceptional returns and misplaced opportunities.

 Long-term market forces that are somewhat similar include:

 • The ebb and flow of interest rates